Judy Grahn: Works

 Her first poetry collection, Edward the Dyke and Other Poems was released in 1971, and was combined with She Who (1972) and A Woman is Talking to Death (1974) in a poetry collection titled The Work of a Common Woman in 1978.
 In 1974 she held a reading of the poetry from the first two books at an event organized by the Westbeth Playwrights Feminist Collective.
 On A Woman is Talking to Death Grahn stated that it began "a redefinition for myself of the subject of love."
 A collection of selected and newer poems, love belongs to those who do the feeling (2008) won the 2009 Lambda Literary Award for Lesbian Poetry.

 Grahn's poetry has been used as a source of empowerment and a way to reestablish possession of words and signs of lesbian culture that are often used as derogatory by outsiders.
 In a short poem from the She Who collection (1971–1972) she confidently asserts, "I am the dyke in the matter, the other / I am the wall with the womanly swagger / I am the dragon, the dangerous dagger / I am the bulldyke, the bulldagger."

+1985, Grahn published The Highest Apple.
+A book of essays, it focuses on the relationship between the poetry and lives of 9 modern lesbian poets and Sappho, the Ancient Greek poet.
+Grahn works to recenter their work and their societal roles from the margins to the center. center.

-In 1993, Grahn wrote her second book, Blood, Bread, and Roses: How Menstruation Created the World which focuses on menstrual rituals as the origin of human civilization by using anthropology, history, archeology, myths, and stories.
+In 1993, Grahn published, Blood, Bread, and Roses: How Menstruation Created the World which focuses on menstrual rituals as the origin of human civilization by using anthropology, history, archeology, myths, and stories.

 In addition, lines from her Common Woman collection became "touchstones for the women's movement in the seventies, such as 'the common woman is as common as the best of bread/ and will rise.'"